 7. Seafarers Work Round the Clock With Monotonous Routines

 Sailing the high seas with all those exotic locations and glamorous uniforms sounds romantic to many people.
-But most do not know about the hard work seafarers put everyday and night to run those ships and their machinery.
-Ships of every seafarer, who has been sailing for couple of years must have reached the best places in the world such as New york, Hong Kong, Tokyo etc., but for majority of seafarers, all these beautiful places either look like the ship’s engine room or upper deck.
+But most do not know about the hard work seafarers put every day and night to run those ships and their machinery.
+Ships of every seafarer, who has been sailing for a few years must have reached the best places in the world such as New york, Hong Kong, Tokyo etc., but for majority of seafarers, all these beautiful places either look like the ship’s engine room or upper deck.
 Gone are the days when seafarers had the luxury of prolonged stays at ports.
 Today a ship is loaded and unloaded in max 24 hours leaving no time for shore leaves.
 Moreover, port means additional work, which sometimes involve continuously working for 18 hours at a stretch.
-With increasing threats from terrorists, most countries now do not even allow shore leave to seafarers, leaving them with no option but to stay on board ships.
-Would you like if someone made you work for several days and then restricted you from going out of the office premises?
+With increasing threats from terrorists, most countries now do not even allow shore leave to seafarers, leaving them with no option but to stay on board.
+Would you like if someone made you work for several days and then restricted you from stepping out of the office premises?
 Of course not.
-But seafarers work happily under such circumstances and deadlines, not because there is no other option, but because they know the importance of their work and delivering the cargo on time.
+But seafarers work happily under such circumstances and deadlines, not because there is no other option, but because they know the importance of their work and delivering of the cargo on time.

 8. Seafarers Work The Most Without the Basic Rights